 In later experiments, a two-resonator circuit was coupled to a single flux qubit by sharing a section of the qubit loop, several $\mu\rm{m}$ long \cite{baust2016}.
 The coupling strength observed was of $g/\omega_r = 0.17$, attained using a collective mode between the two resonators.

 Follow-up work on the Bloch-Siegert shift observation experiment studied the energy-level transitions between excited states as a function of coupling strength \cite{forn-diaz2016}.
 In the RWA regime, the excited states of the JC model appear in doublets $|n, \pm\rangle$ for each photon number $n$.
-In circuit QED, the qubit is typically driven via the resonator.
+In circuit QED, the qubit is sometimes driven via the resonator.
 With this indirect driving, a selection rule exists under the RWA between eigenstates of different manifolds $|n,\pm\rangle$ and $|n\pm1,\pm\rangle$.
 The observation of a transition between dressed states $|1,-\rangle$ and $|2,+\rangle$ belonging to different manifolds was identified in this work as another distinct feature of the USC regime.

-In another experiment in the perturbative USC regime, Chen \emph{et al.} explored multi-photon red sidebands in an experiment consisting of a flux qubit coupled to a transmission line resonator \cite{chen2016}.
-These higher-order sidebands could only be unambiguously detected in the USC regime, where the counter-rotating terms modify the selection rules.
-The largest coupling in this experiment was attained between the flux qubit and the fundamental mode of the resonator, reaching a value of $g/\omega_0 = 0.097$. \paragraph{Embedded qubit circuit.-} Up to this point, the description of galvanic couplings as a perturbation of the qubit-resonator system has been valid in the range $g/\omega\simeq0.1$.
-Increasing the coupling strength towards the nonperturbative regime would be analogous to considering the phase drop of the inductive element $\hat{\varphi}_L$ as a degree of freedom shared between the qubit and resonator with dynamics of its own.
-While in principle it should be possible to increase the shared inductance and enter the non-perturbative USC regime \cite{Rossatto2017}, in practice this would result in a very large qubit geometry, hence susceptible to flux noise, and a decrease of the persistent current in the qubit loop that would eventually decrease the coupling strength.
+In another experiment in the perturbative USC regime, \cite{chen2017} explored multiphoton red sidebands in an experiment consisting of a flux qubit coupled to a transmission line resonator.
+These higher-order sidebands could be unambiguously detected only in the USC regime, where the counterrotating terms modify the selection rules.
+The largest coupling in this experiment was attained between the flux qubit and the fundamental mode of the resonator, reaching a value of $g/\omega_0 = 0.097$. \paragraph{Embedded qubit circuit.-} Up to this point, the description of galvanic couplings as a perturbation of the qubit-resonator system has been valid in the range $0 < g/\omega \lesssim 0.1$.
+Increasing the coupling strength toward the nonperturbative regime would be analogous to considering the phase drop of the inductive element $\hat{\varphi}_L$ as a degree of freedom shared between the qubit and resonator with dynamics of its own.
+While in principle it should be possible to increase the shared inductance and enter the nonperturbative USC regime \cite{Rossatto2017}, in practice this would result in a very large qubit geometry, hence susceptible to flux noise, and a decrease of the persistent current in the qubit loop that would eventually decrease the coupling strength.